-17.4 Final Data Set Collected
+17.5 Final Data Set Collected

-The second month of Q17 was terminated by a safe mode event.
+The second month of Q17 was terminated after less than 5 days of observations by a safe mode event on 2013-05-11.
 After the spacecraft was commanded to return to science attitude, reaction wheel 4 failed and the spacecraft returned to safe mode.
 Extensive analysis concluded that neither of the two failed wheels could be recovered.
 With only two wheels, it is not possible to point at the Kepler field for the purpose of collecting high precision photometry.
-No further data will be collected for the original Kepler Mission; but a re-purposed mission, known as K2, is using the Kepler spacecraft to look at fields along the ecliptic and began on 2014-03-12 (Howell et al., 2014).
+No futher data will be collected for the original Kepler Mission; but a re-purposed mission, known as K2, is using the Kepler spacecraft to look at fields along the ecliptic and began on 2014-03-12 (Howell $et\ al.$, 2014).